-- 180.01 In the event of a violation of the WSL Rulebook, the Discipline Director may impose sanctions in the form of a warning, fine, probation, suspension, expulsion, other appropriate ordered activities or a mixture of them after consultation with a committee of qualified individuals (which may include the Commissioner) selected by WSL at any time ("Discipline Committee"). - 180.02 Where a serious violation of the WSL Rulebook has occurred at an Event, a decision by the Discipline Committee cannot be made as they cannot be contacted, and immediate disqualification from the Event is reasonable in accordance with the WSL Rulebook, the WSL Tour Manager in consultation with the Head Judge and other WSL representatives (after going to best efforts to receive a statement from the Surfer stating their defence and considering the same) may disqualify a Surfer from the Event.
+- 189.01 In the event of a violation of the WSL Rulebook, the Discipline Director may impose sanctions in the form of a warning, fine, probation, suspension, expulsion, other appropriate ordered activities or a mixture of them after consultation with a committee of qualified individuals (which may include the Commissioner) selected by WSL at any time ("Discipline Committee"). - Where a serious violation of the WSL Rulebook has occurred at an Event, a decision by the Discipline Committee cannot be made as they cannot be contacted in a timely manner, and immediate disqualification from the Event is reasonable in accordance with the WSL Rulebook, the WSL Tour Manager in consultation with the Head Judge and other WSL representatives (after going to best efforts to receive a statement from the Surfer stating their defence and considering the same) may disqualify a Surfer from the Event.
 The Discipline Director will rule to modify, ratify or set aside the disqualification of the Surfer at the earliest convenience in accordance with this Article and the WSL Rulebook.
-WSL will not be liable for damages for loss as a result of the implementation of this Article. - 180.03 Before any sanction is imposed by the Discipline Committee, the individual subject to discipline shall be Notified of the rule violation and sanction by the Discipline Director and shall be given the opportunity to provide an explanation for the violation or any applicable mitigating circumstances, to the Discipline Director within ten days of such Notification. - 180.04 Following the expiration of the ten-day period, the Discipline Committee shall promptly Notify the individual of any sanction imposed.
+WSL will not be liable for damages for loss as a result of the implementation of this Article. - 189.03 Subject to Article 189.06, before any sanction is imposed by the Discipline Committee, the individual subject to discipline shall be notified of the rule violation and sanction that would be imposed should a written submission not be submitted in accordance with Article 189.04 to the Discipline Director ("Notice"). - 189.04 From the date of the Notice, the individual has ten (10) days to provide an explanation for the violation, an opinion on the sanction proposed in the Notice, any applicable mitigating circumstances, and supporting evidence to the Discipline Director for consideration.
+Should a